Future of Finance Institute

 Every Future of Finance Research Institute project consists of some combination of the following components:

-The Future of Finance Research Institute provides market research and marketing services to banks, investment banks, fund administrators, market infrastructures, FinTechs and technology vendors.
+The Future of Finance Research Institute provides services to explore market, product and strategic questions for banks, investment banks, fund administrators, market infrastructures, FinTechs and technology vendors.

-Every research project is different, but projects completed by the Future of Finance Research Institute always begin with structured conversations with customers and competitors.
+Every research project is different, but projects completed by the Future of Finance Research Institute always begin with structured conversations with customers, competitors, vendors and industry experts.

-The purpose is to establish exactly how any market a client wishes to approach with a new or improved product or service works now and in the future, and identify the factors critical to success or failure.
+The purpose is to establish the competitive dynamics and trends in any market a client operates in.
+Typically, clients want to understand their competitive position, or work out how to approach a market with a new or improved product or service, or identify the factors critical to success or failure with a new venture.

 Some projects are launched explicitly to inform corporate strategy.
 In these cases, a separate and confidential report is delivered to management, complete with analysis and recommendations.